 Being right downtown has its disadvantages.
 We’ve brought everything inside from the boat, just to be safe, and always lock up.
 Especially being a boat our size, we get a fair number of lookie-loos, many even stopping to take pictures of our girl.
 What they don’t realize is that with our window screens, they can’t see in, but we can see out!
 However, everyone has been nice, there are security guards patrolling, and we’ve met a few neighbors.
 In fact, we learned about the plans of an FP Orana, named 44 North, which is sailing from Breton on Monday to arrive in Halifax Tuesday.
 We will be sure to keep an eye out, as we should be passing them!

 We’ve had a few neighbors come and go here, or had people stop and talk to us about our boat.
 We also made some new friends, Jessica and Craig and their adorable 3-month-old lab mix named Miller.
-Craig and Jessica sail 29′ Rouge, and are members at RNSYS.
+Craig and Jessica sail 29′ Rouge and are members at RNSYS.
 I think it’s awesome that they can just hop in their boat and putter to downtown to have a date night!
 They gave us a tour of their cute little boat in exchange for a tour of ours.
-Again, just like all the Haligonians we’ve met they were super nice and told us if we make it to Prospect on our travels we can anchor just off their backyard.
+Again, just like all the Haligonians we’ve met they were super nice.